dereuromark/executionorder/README.md

 Create `config/app_local.php` from the default template and setup the 'Datasources' and any other configuration relevant for your application.

-Run the `cake migrations migrate` command to have a basic test table (tokens).
+Run the `bin/cake migrations migrate` command to have a basic test table (tokens).

 Then run it and see the logs output.
 To build an updated RESULTS.md file, execute `bin/cake exec prep` after each run to build a TMP/exec.txt from the log output.

 ## Version notice
-This branch is only for CakePHP 3 (currently 3.7).
+This branch is only for CakePHP 4 (currently 4.0).
-For earlier versions please see [dereuromark.de/2013/01/22/cakephp-tips](http://www.dereuromark.de/2013/01/22/cakephp-tips/#dispatcher-execution-order).
+For earlier versions please see [dereuromark.de/2013/01/22/cakephp-tips](http://www.dereuromark.de/2013/01/22/cakephp-tips/#dispatcher-execution-order) or check other branches.

-Feel free to open a 4.x version, I can prepare a 4.x branch for this then.

 ## Contributing